English - Reading at Ashurst

 Key Stage 2 Independent Reading

-Children in Key Stage 2 also access Reading Plus, a program which develops reading fluency.
+Children in Years 3 and 4 also access Reading Plus, a program which develops reading fluency.
 Find out more below.

-Reading Plus is a program for children in our Key Stage 2.
+Reading Plus is a program for children in our Year 3 and 4 classes.
 It teaches them to become stronger readers by developing silent fluency, reading speed and comprehension.
 Reading Plus provides stories which increase in difficulty.
 Children read a short text and answer 10 questions.
 Children have access to 800+ high quality texts that are constantly updated and adapted to meet every child's needs.
 Reading Plus does not replace reading books.
 The program is designed to teach each child to become a more efficient reader, thus helping to support a lifelong love of reading.

 Getting the most from Reading Plus at home